Leyburn - the Yorkshire Dales' most suprising market town?

 Walk out of the market place towards the Shawl and you'll not only be treading in the footsteps of Mary, Queen of Scots but be treated to wonderful views and an incredible playground.

 A very short drive out of Leyburn will take you to Tennants.
-In addition to their regular auction sales, Tennants now have an interesting exhibition area, great cafe/restaurant and event programme.
+In addition to their regular auction sales, Tennants now have an interesting exhibition space and the Garden Rooms' - the popular cafe, restaurant, bar and gift shop with regular events.

 Is Leyburn Yorkshire's most surprising market town?
 So much of it is hidden, many miss its most special gems.
 Many visitors arrive in the market place and assume Leyburn simply consists of that one area.
 The reality is that many of its charms are behind the buildings you first see.